LearnLib/alex/docs/contents/user-manual/model-checking/README.md

 ALEX allows to automatically verify properties of learned models using LTL model checking using the LTSmin library [LTSmin](ltsmin).

-## Setting up LTSmin

-LTSmin has to be downloaded from the homepage and extracted to a place of your choice.
-Inside the folder, there is a *bin* directory that contains all the binaries.
-When starting ALEX, specify the path to the bin directory as an additional argument:

-`java -jar alex-2.0.0.war --ltsmin.path=/path/to/ltsmin/bin`

 ## Define LTL formulas

 Currently, ALEX only supports model checking using LTL formulas.